 An attorney will make it far more likely that you will be able to win your case if possible.
 A DUI lawyer can also greatly minimize the impact on you from this one mistake, by being your advocate and presenting evidence that may help present your situation.
 A DUI with an accident often relies upon breath test defenses and blood evidence defenses.
 Without a lawyer examining that evidence, you may be facing a full sentence, especially if someone was injured during the accident.
 With a lawyer, your chances of getting a reduced sentence or a reduced charge are much greater.

 Defenses to a DUI With An Accident

-Under California law, the officer must arrest and conduct a chemical test (blood, breath, or in certain cases, urine), within three hours of driving.
+As an Orange County DUI Lawyer can tell you, under California law, the officer must arrest and conduct a chemical test (blood, breath, or in certain cases, urine), within three hours of driving.
 With a single car accident, it is absolutely crucial that a driver exercise the right to remain silent.

 Why Hire a DUI Specialist?

 It is important that you hire a lawyer with experience with the Orange County Superior Court system.
 An Orange County DUI attorney who practices Orange County DUI defense exclusively helps.
 The fact that your attorney knows local judges, prosecutors, and how DUI cases are best handled, can help your case.
 Additionally, a local lawyer will know the law enforcement officers, local laws, and any other information that might aid your case.